iogf/crocs/README.md

 ~~~

 Crocs also implements a powerful parsing library.
 It uses a similar syntax to Naur Backus.
 The main
 idea consists of implementing token patterns and specifying a type for them.

-When these patterns
-are matched they are assigned a type and rematched against other existing patterns.
+When patterns are matched they are assigned a type and rematched against other existing patterns.
 That allows one
 to handle some grammars in a consistent and expressive manner.

 The lexer is really powerful it can handle some interesting cases in a short and simple manner.